Learning From Home

 The Museum may be closed, but we still have lots to share.
 From easily adaptable lesson plans to writing prompts and art activities, LEARNING FROM HOME is your go-to when you need a dose of history and culture (and fun) to add richness to your family’s experience at home.
 It’s always a great time to learn together, no matter where we are!

-Dear Editor: Letter from a Bintel Brief uses the real letters new immigrants wrote to the Jewish Daily Forward to explore themes of adaptation, education and family.
+This comprehensive lesson guide uses the real letters that new immigrants wrote to the Jewish Daily Forward to explore themes of adaptation, education and family.
 Build-your-own learning with this packet, which includes writing prompts, suggestions for art activities, and more.

 What makes a city a city?
 Is it the buildings?
 The people?
 The hustle and bustle?
 And what makes cities change?
-This learning guide builds off The Little House storytime and encourages kids to explore their home city or town, using photo research & activities to discover how things changes over time as well as what stays the same.
+This learning guide builds off The Little House storytime and encourages kids to consider their home city or town, using photo research & activities to discover how things changes over time as well as what stays the same.

 Use these printable coloring pages to discover the beauty on view at the Museum – and to glimpse the Lower East Side as it was more than 100 years ago.
 Add your own colors and stories to turn these special places into your places.